Actually, he’s not ghosting you (6 Signs)

 The Breakup Workbook | Created by theMRSingLink

-Bottom line is, to almost everyone, space [on some level] is crucial.
-For romantic interests we really like or are infatuated with, more than likely we’re the ones neglecting our need [boundaries] for personal space.
 Some need more space than others, yet its still no surprise that space almost becomes null and void when you’re hot and bothered over someone who, yes, may also be hot and bothered over you, too.
 Hence why this statement remains, “If he really likes me he wouldn’t *need* or *want* space from me.”
-The dangers are a catch 22: it’s dangerous to expect someone to never want space (as proof of their love/interest) while it’s also dangerous to need or want *too much space* (from someone you love/you interest).
+The dangers are a catch 22: it’s dangerous to expect someone to never want space (as proof of their love/interest) while it’s also dangerous to need or want *too much space* (from someone you love/interest).

-Either way, I think it’s safe to say that if someone you’re dating *suddenly*, already requires or [consistently] *wants* space from you, and they’ve made that clear, then it’s a fairly good indication that their feelings for you are not in alignment with yours for them.
-And if they have had to exhaust all efforts in maintaining their need or want for space, while you continue to admonish it, and he goes no contact…I’m sorry but he’s not ghosting you.
+Either way, I think it’s safe to say that if someone you’re only dating is asking for space, and they’ve made that clear by disappearing from the radar, then it’s a fairly good indication that their feelings for you are not in alignment with yours for them.
+And if they have had to exhaust all efforts in maintaining their space, while you continue to admonish it, and he goes no contact…I’m sorry, but he’s not ghosting you.

 They’ve made their intentions known and clear

 Let’s talk casual.
 You know, you’re with someone who strictly told you from the beginning that they want to keep things light, free, open – casual.
-Anything that spells *they just want to have fun*.
-And maybe that’s you – you just want casual.
+Anything that spells *they just want to have fun* with zero strings and no commitments.
+Maybe that’s you, too – you also just want casual.

 Are there any *other* specifics as to what casual means in dating?
 No, dating in and of itself is strictly casual.
+Dating means no one is tied to another.
 Yet we have the most difficult time understanding and accepting that.
 Casual is why dating exists in the first place.
 People didn’t want to be “tied down” to one person, nor did they want to be in their debt.
-Here’s the thing: nobody said dating was the perfect scenario for monogamous-believers or serial monogamists.
+Nobody said dating was the perfect scenario for monogamous-believers or serial monogamists.

 Therefore I think we can all agree that to want something casual means non-committal, no strings attached (no emotional investment), and indefinite (meaning there’s no contract, fees, regulations or a start-end date).
 Then it is also safe to say that if someone you’re dating has made their casual intentions clear (and have not given you any inclination that says otherwise) then it is already established that they are not bound to you.
 Meaning they do not have to inform you if, when, how, or why it comes to an end.

 Oftentimes people blame vague, misleading, or indirect wording, confirmation, or behavior for steering them into believing they want the same things.
-The thing is if the answer is not a hard No or Yes, it’s never a Yes.
-We need to be more aware and consider these fairly common scenarios:
+The thing is if the answer is not a hard Yes, it’s a No. We need to be more aware and consider these fairly common scenarios:

 • When you ask someone if they’re looking for a relationship and their response deflects an affirmative Yes, like, “If the right person comes around, at the right time, you know,” or “I don’t like to put that kind of pressure on things when you’re getting to know someone.This is their way of always seeking an “out” for when/if something better comes along.

-• You start doubting their intentions because they are treating you differently after you’ve been intimate.
+• You start doubting their intentions because they are treating you differently (distantly) after you’ve been intimate.
 Unfortunately…sex is not an indication, agreement, or confirmation of someone’s feelings, investment, commitment or respect for you.
-It should, but we don’t live in a world like that.
-It’s your responsibility to ensure those things are prevalent prior to or aside from sex.

 You’re not satisfied with what [answer] they’ve given you